The Picture Show

 "I was so scared," one tunnel worker, Samir, told National Geographic magazine.
 "I didn't want to [work in the tunnels], but I had no choice."

 Samir joined his brother Yussef in the tunnels in 2008.
-Last year, Yussef died in a cave-in.
+Three years later, Yussef died in a cave-in.

 "We always expected something bad to happen," Samir said.